-Presents concepts of limits, derivatives, differentiation of various types of functions and use of differentiation rules, application of differentiation, antiderivatives, integrals and applications of integration.
+Presents concepts of limits, derivatives, differentiation of various types of functions and use of differentiation rules, application of differentiation, antiderivatives, integrals, and applications of integration.
+This is a Passport Transfer course.

 Prerequisite(s): Placement or completion of MTH 167: Precalculus with Trig or MTH 161/MTH 162 Precalculus I/II or equivalent with a grade of C or better.